Top 10 Castles to explore in Scotland

 5. Dunnottar Castle

 The ruins of the famous Dunnottar Castle lie on the north east coast of Scotland.
 The impressive medieval fortress, with its striking seaside backdrop and surrounding landscape, is a fantastic example of Scottish architecture and history.
-Once the renowned hiding place of the Scottish crown jewels, the dramatic remains of this fortress allow visitors to look into the past and understand the significance this carefully positioned castle once played.

 6. Urquhart Castle